Come to our “How to Easily Create a Pollinator Garden” Event - March 21st!

 Pollinators are very limited on how far they can travel.
 Most native bees have a range of only 750 meters (<1/2 mile).
 The goal is to connect properties that are no farther apart than that.
 As a general rule of thumb, flower strips and nesting sites for supporting small solitary bees should be no more than 150 meters apart (Hofmann et al, 2020).

-Franklin County Pollinator Pathway (FCPP) is a pollinator conservation network, working to connect people and pollinator habitat throughout Franklin County.
-We are a local affiliate of the national organization, Pollinator Pathway, for Franklin County, Ohio.
-We are a volunteer-run 501(c)(3) non-profit organization.
+FCPP is a pollinator conservation network, working to connect people and pollinator habitat throughout Franklin County.
+We are a local affiliate of the national organization, Pollinator Pathway, for Franklin County, Ohio and a volunteer-run 501(c)(3) non-profit organization.
+Our group of dedicated volunteers guide our mission while working alongside the community to create thriving habitats for pollinators

 Craig Toothman